 The description of Chironomus alternans Walker and the synonyms listed by Freeman (1961) are also included, although they are considered as uncertain.
 Further description is provided for those where the types are still available:

-In the adult descriptions reference is made to the types of superior volsella shape as recognized by Strenzke (1959).
+In the descriptions of adult males reference is made to the types of superior volsella shape as recognized by Strenzke (1959).
 This is a helpful initial classification, but experience has shown that the types are not discrete, but are part of a continuum.
 The three categories as described by Strenzke are:

 |1b||Anal point longer or tubular||3a|